Saivennela-kalla/vennela-ai-commerce/README.md

 Never use live keys with this prototype.
 The backend rejects a key that does not start with `rzp_test_`.

-## GitHub submission checklist

-Use the repository name `vennela-ai-commerce`.
-Keep the README, demo flow, policy bounds, failure recovery, and screenshots together in the root of the repository.
-Before submitting, run `pnpm check`, `pnpm test`, and `pnpm build`, then export the project from the project management panel to the GitHub account and repository name you want to submit.

-Suggested repository description:

-> Vennela — a merchant-growth agent that turns AI-buyer intent into explainable, merchant-approved Razorpay test-mode payment proposals.

-Suggested submission walkthrough: begin on Growth overview, open the priority opportunity, run one AI-buyer request, show the exact basket and approval gate, create a test-mode proposal, simulate a safe timeout, retry it, and finish on the Decision trail.

 ## Product principles